ji-podhead/DevOps/cheatsheets.md

 ---
 ## Ansible & libvirt
 - ***we need `become: true` here, because libvirt requires root***
+- in this step we will just create a config for each host(could also be hostgroups)
+  - in the next step will use roles and jinja templates instead
 ### 1. install
   ```yaml
   - hosts: workshop_machines